In slap at Trump, some wealthy Republicans campaign for Clinton

-NEW YORK/WASHINGTON (Reuters) - Groups of wealthy Republicans unhappy with Donald Trump have been privately courting prominent peers to join them in backing Democrat Hillary Clinton's U.S. presidential bid, several people involved in the effort told Reuters.
+NEW YORK/WASHINGTON, Aug 4 (Reuters) - Groups of wealthy Republicans unhappy with Donald Trump have been privately courting prominent peers to join them in backing Democrat Hillary Clinton's U.S. presidential bid, several people involved in the effort told Reuters.

 They say they are seeking money and endorsements from other Republicans disillusioned by Trump, their party's candidate for the Nov.
 8 presidential election.
 Some have received encouragement from Clinton and members of her campaign staff.